a1ex9788/LineLengthGuard/README.md

 Key|Description
 -|-
+ExcludedLineStarts|A collection of strings that make lines starting with any of them to be excluded from the analysis.
+Lines with any start are analysed by default.
 MaximumLineLength|Maximum number of characters that a line is allowed to have.
-Its default value is 120.
+Its default value is `120`.

 ### Importation